Call your doctor before leaving home if you think you’ve been exposed to COVID-19 or have symptoms.

 If you have emergency warning signs, including trouble breathing, get help right away.

 Your healthcare professional will work with your state’s public health department and the CDC to determine if you need to be tested for COVID-19.

 If you are unsure whether or not you should be seen, please call your local health department for guidance.
 You can also visit the CDC website for assistance.

 Keep scheduled appointments

 For many of our patients, it is important to keep your appointments, especially if you have a chronic condition, like diabetes, asthma, and heart disease.
 Your provider will call or notify you through MyWVUChart if we need to reschedule your appointment.
-Read about the no-visitor policy implemented in all of our clinics and hospitals.

 Consider a virtual visit